 -Episodes of breathing cessation during sleep witnessed by another person

 -Abrupt awakenings accompanied by shortness of breath, which more likely indicates central sleep apnea

 -Awakening with a dry mouth or sore throat

 -Difficulty staying asleep (insomnia)

 Claiming only to need 4-5 hours of sleep per night does not make us any sort of tough guy.
-However the desire to have a recommended, full, restful nights sleep does give us power and make us healthier.
-See if there are some things you can change in your routine to adapt better sleep hygiene.
-The benefits from good sleep hygiene are many.
+However, the desire to have a recommended, full, restful nights sleep does give us power and make us healthier.
+See if there are some things you can change in your routine to adopt better sleep hygiene.
+The benefits of good sleep hygiene are many.
 I encourage you to move sleep up on your priority list!

 “National Sleep Foundation.”
 National Sleep Foundation.
 N.p., n.d.
 Web.
 22 Oct.
 2013.